 Mr. Popo is an assistant to the guardian of Earth, the caretaker of the mystical Lookout, and a racist icon.
 I realize that’s being rather blunt for media analysis, but this is a conclusion most people should find self-evident.

-Mr. Popo was initially introduced in Dragon Ball, but remains a recurring character in Dragon Ball Z. He is Kami’s assistant and friend, who frequently ends up helping Goku and friends with their training or plot-related issues.
+Mr. Popo was initially introduced in Dragon Ball, but remains a recurring character in Dragon Ball Z. He is Kami’s assistant, who frequently ends up helping Goku and friends with their training or plot-related issues.
 He’s not super important, but Mr. Popo is a well-liked character from the series that has been around for years now.

 However, that his original design was based on racist caricatures is certainly a sore point.
-It’s the kind of thing you could still get away with in the 1980s, even as it was rapidly growing out fashion, but it has gotten awkward in the series’ more recent outings.
+It’s the kind of thing you could still get away with in the 1980s, but it has gotten awkward in Dragon Ball‘s more recent outings.
 The comparison to Jynx from Pokémon is apt, which was another character accused of the same, problematic stereotypes.
 This eventually led to Jynx being changed altogether by having her skin turned purple instead of pitch-black.

 A similar change was attempted with Mr. Popo in some releases of Dragon Ball Z, which pleased nobody.